brunodanni/java-coffee-jira-crafter/README.md

 ## 🎩 Acknowledgements

-A toast to all the Java baristas and code crafters who make this repository a delightful place.
+A toast to all the Java baristas and Jira code crafters who make this repository a delightful place.
 Your contributions keep the coffee brewing and the code flowing!

 ## 📜 License